george536/Intersection-Simulation/README.md

 # 2PX3Simulation
 This a redesigning visualization of a current intersection which implememnts a differnt way of traffic flow
+#
-\nDone as a final project for the Engineering Design course of 2PX3
+Done as a final project for the Engineering Design course of 2PX3